-None of these strangers were homeless, I guessed, but I suspected several were there for a free meal—retirees on fixed incomes, perhaps.
-The library hosts such openings on a regular basis.
-The exhibit space in their new building is large and quite nice.
-Lemony Snickett had been a guest there that very afternoon, I was told.
+None of these strangers were homeless, I guessed, but I suspected several were there for a free meal—retirees on fixed incomes, probably.

-The library person running the show hadn’t yet arrived, so I walked over to the food table and poured myself some water.
-According to the library’s announcement, the well-known photographer would give a little talk about his work.
-I presumed that would include an introduction, and I had to smile.
+According to the library’s announcement, the well-known photographer would give a talk about his work.
+I presumed I would be introduced first.
+And I had to smile.
 For a change, it me who was being hyped.
-So I waited and counseled myself: remember, you agreed to this and now here it is
+So I waited.
+Where was the man in charge?
+As the minutes ticked past the starting time, I counseled myself: remember, you agreed to this, and now here it is

-Leading up to this opening, library staff had been very helpful and I was impressed by their exhibit program.
-It’s a real gift to the community.
-And being in Alameda hanging the show brought back many fond memories.
-It’s where I began publishing an art magazine (The Secret Alameda
+Leading up to this opening, library staff had been very helpful and I was impressed by their exhibit program - a real gift to the community.
+And being in Alameda at the library to help hang the show brought back many fond memories of the years I'd lived there.
+It’s where I began publishing (The Secret Alameda

 ).
 I was reminded, for instance, of the moment I got my first subscription.
-It was from Peggy Williams, a local treasure, who deserves at least a civic monument.
-With full Peggyesque ceremony, she handed over $10.
-One learns, perhaps most often in retrospect, that joy can't be calibrated in terms of dollars.
+It was from Peggy Williams, a local treasure deserving of at least a civic monument.
+With her typical mock-formality, she handed over $10.
+It was one of those moments where one sees - most often in retrospect - that joy cannot be calibrated in terms of dollars.

 First, Get Their Attention